hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Create resources and apply propagating capabilities

-With the hierarchical namespace structure created, this section demonstrates how to add roles and rolebindings, using RBAC, to enforce access control within namespaces.
-It also covers setting up resource quotas and secrets to ensure safe cluster sharing.
-Hierarchical namespaces allow for the propagation of configurations and resources, enforcing access control policies across namespaces.
+After creating the hierarchical namespace structure, you can add roles and rolebindings, using RBAC, to enforce access control within namespaces.
+You can set up resource quotas and secrets to ensure safe cluster sharing.
+Hierarchical namespaces allow for propagation of configurations and resources, enforcing access control policies across namespaces.

 You can refer to the [HNC user guide](https://github.com/kubernetes-sigs/hierarchical-namespaces/blob/master/docs/user-guide/README.md) for setting up other K8s resources using HNC.

 #### Cascade roles and rolebindings

 [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is commonly used in K8s to limit access to the appropirate namespaces.
-It's essential to ensure that each user or workload has the correct access to only their designated namespaces.
+You must ensure that each user or workload has the correct access to only their designated namespaces.
 K8s [*Role*](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [*RoleBinding*](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) are two API objects used at the namespace level to enforce access control.

 Type the following commands to create an admin role *'pce-admin'* across the whole organization *cfe-pce* and two site reliability engineer (SRE) roles, *'vmaas-sre'* and *'caas-sre'*, for *team-vmaas* and *team-caas*: